canjs/canjs/guides/getting-started-tutorial/more-on-components.md

 <select id="RestaurantList" can-change="restaurantSelected" can-mousedown="handleMouseDown">
 ```

 And, then add the appropriate event handler to our scope.
+NOTE: Adding event handlers in this way directly binds the events to the element.
+This can impact performance in situations where you have many elements to bind events to.
+For more performant event binding, you can use the can.Component's [events property](../docs/can.Component.prototype.events.html).

 ## Getting and Setting Scope Properties
 Now that you know how to handle events